-Please report any damage, any appliance not working properly, or any other problem that you notice as soon as possible to the park manager, even if it does not bother you (but it might be important to the next guests), so the problem can be addressed immediately.
+Please report any damage, any appliance not working properly, or any other problem that you notice as soon as possible to the park manager, even if it does not bother you (but it might be important to the next guests), so the problem can be addressed immediately or we can plan to do this on the change-over day.
 It’s difficult for us to find out if an appliance is not working properly, or a window or door is ‘sticky’, so we really appreciate it if you share these things with us, as soon as you notice it.

 ACCESS TO YOUR LODGE

-If we need access to your lodge e.g. for maintenance purposes or to change or check the settings or functioning of appliances and installations in your lodge, we will inform you and ask you whether you prefer this to happen in your presence or when you are out, so we can do this without disturbing you.
-We reserve however the right to enter the lodge during your absence if circumstances make this inevitable and it is not possible to consult you first.
-We will regularly (depending on the weather) water the plants and flowers on your terrace and do this when you are out, so this will not disturb you, or you can tell us if you prefer to water the plants yourself.
+If we need access to your lodge e.g. for maintenance purposes or to change or check the settings or functioning of appliances and installations in your lodge, we will try to do this without disturbing you.
+We reserve the right to enter the lodge during your absence if circumstances make this necessary.
+We will regularly (depending on the weather) water the plants and flowers on your terrace and do this when you are out, so this will not disturb you, or you can tell us if you will water the plants yourself.